Legal and Data Privacy Writer at TermsFeed.

 There are certain exceptions to the definition of sale.
 Let's take a look.

-The CCPA identifies three instances wherein your use of third-party cookies may not constitute "selling" personal information.
+The CCPA (CPRA) identifies a number of instances wherein your use of third-party cookies may not constitute "selling" personal information.

 They are as follows: